Shraflub28/portfolio/README.md

 ## How to Use

+1. Visit the live website at [https://shraflub28.github.io/portfolio/](https://shraflub28.github.io/portfolio/)
-1. Simply open the `index.html` file in your browser to view the portfolio.
+2. Alternatively, you can open the `index.html` file locally in your browser to view the portfolio.
-2. No server or dependencies required - it's all vanilla HTML, CSS, and JavaScript.
+3. No server or dependencies required - it's all vanilla HTML, CSS, and JavaScript.
-3. Scroll through the sections to explore your skills and projects.
+4. Scroll through the sections to explore skills and projects.
+5. The source code is available at [GitHub repository](https://github.com/Shraflub28/portfolio)

 ## Hidden Features 🥚